Math 315 Syllabus

 Adding and Dropping the course

-This course only runs for a few weeks and all materials are available on the course website.
-It will be difficult to get caught up if you add the class after the first week.
-The last day to add or drop classes without special permission by the instructor is 1/30/26.
-No adds or drops are allowed after 2/16/25 without a serious and compelling reason approved by the instructor, department chair, and college dean.
+The last day to add or drop classes without instructor permission is September 4.
+No adds or drops are allowed after November 13 without a serious and compelling reason approved by the instructor, department chair, and college dean.

 IT Support Services